patrickfoconnor/university-coursework/README.md

-# MSU-Spring2021
+# MSU-Summer2021

-Spring 2021 Course Work at Montana State University
+Summer 2021 Course Work at Montana State University

+To view the coursework change the branch to the class ID (Ex: CSCI-338)

 The following Repo holds course work for the following classes.
 Not all course work is present within this repo as some was not deemed fit for github repository

-- CSCI  Discrete Structures	(Grade:B)	(Course No. 246)
-- CSCI  Computer Security	(Grade:A)	(Course No. 476)
+- CSCI  Computer Science Theory	(Grade: B)	(Course No. 338)
-- ESOF  Software Engineering	(Grade:A-)	(Course No. 322)
-- GPHY  Geography of Energy Resources	(Grade:A-)	(Course No. 326)
-- M     Calculus for Technology II	(Grade:B)	(Course No. 166Q)